-3875 3876 3877 3878 3879 If a property is required by any of the profiles being implemented (see 9.2.1) with either the mandatory requirement level, or with the conditional or conditional exclusive requirement level and the condition being True, the property value shall not be Null when retrieved, except if specifically allowed by the profile establishing the requirement level.
-The non-Null value requirement does not apply for implemented optional properties.
-3880 3881 3882 The values of non-implemented properties shall be Null when retrieved.
-This is even the case if the schema definition of a property defines a non-Null default value because a schema defined default value is an initialization constraint that applies at instance creation time only.
-3883 9.3.3 Implementation requirements for methods and operations 3884 9.3.3.1 General 3885 3886 3887 For each implementation adaptation 2 with an implementation type of "instantiated" an implementation shall implement all methods 2 , conforming to the method semantics defined by profiles and by the schema.
-3888 3889 3890 For each implementation adaptation 2 with an implementation type of "instantiated" an implementation shall implement all operations 2 , conforming with the operation semantics defined by profiles and by the operations specification (see 7.13.3.3.1).
-3891 3892 The invocation of non-implemented operations and methods shall fail, indicating that the operation or method is not implemented.
-3893 9.3.3.2 Input parameters 3894 9.3.3.2.1 Input parameters for methods 3895 3896 3897 An implementation shall implement all input parameters 2 , accepting all input values as required by profiles, within the constraints and input value requirements defined by profiles and the schema.
-This applies likewise to property values of embedded CIM instances.
-3898 3899 3900 For methods the concept of optional parameters is not defined, values for all parameters are mandatory; however, Null is a valid value.
+3680 implement all indication-generation requirements2, as detailed in 9.3.5 For implementation adaptations with an implementation type of "embedded" or with an implementation 3681 type of "exception", the following requirements apply: 3682 implement all properties2, as detailed in 9.3.2 3683 3684 9.3.2 Implementation requirements for properties For each implementation adaptation all properties2 shall be implemented, conforming with all value 3685 requirements and constraints established by profiles and by the schema.
+In particular, the profile 3686 3687 requirements for property values to reflect the situation of the represented (aspect of the) managed object 3688 shall be implemented.
+3689 If a property is required by any of the profiles being implemented (see 9.2.1) with either the mandatory 3690 requirement level, or with the conditional or conditional exclusive requirement level and the condition 3691 being True, the property value shall not be Null when retrieved, except if specifically allowed by the profile 3692 establishing the requirement level.
+The non-Null value requirement does not apply for implemented 3693 optional properties.
+3694 The values of non-implemented properties shall be Null when retrieved.
+This is even the case if the 3695 schema definition of a property defines a non-Null default value because a schema defined default value 3696 is an initialization constraint that applies at instance creation time only.
+9.3.3 Implementation requirements for methods and operations 3697 3698 9.3.3.1 General For each implementation adaptation2 with an implementation type of "instantiated" an implementation 3699 shall implement all methods2, conforming with the method semantics defined by profiles and by the 3700 schema.
+3701 For each implementation adaptation2 with an implementation type of "instantiated" an implementation 3702 shall implement all operations2, conforming with the operation semantics defined by profiles and by the 3703 3704 operations specification (see 7.13.3.3.1).
+3705 The invocation of non-implemented operations and methods shall fail, indicating that the operation or 3706 method is not implemented.
+3707 9.3.3.2 Input parameters 9.3.3.2.1 Input parameters for methods 3708 An implementation shall implement all input parameters2, accepting all input values as required by 3709 profiles, within the constraints and input value requirements defined by profiles and the schema.
+This 3710 3711 applies likewise to property values of embedded CIM instances.
+3712 For methods the concept of optional parameters is not defined, values for all parameters are mandatory: 3713 however, Null is a valid value.
 Note that profiles may define specific semantics to specific values of input parameters; see 7.13.3.2.2.
-3901 3902 3903 3904 If for a particular input parameter value requirements are not stated in any profile, the implementation may support all or a subset (including the case of not supporting any input value) of the admissible value set established by the schema definition of the input parameter, or in case of operations by the definition of the operation in the operations specification (see 7.13.3.3.1).
-3905 3906 3907 In case a value subset is supported, and if clients provide input values outside of that value subset, a respective error shall be indicated.
-This applies likewise to values of properties in adaptation instances provided as input.
-3908 9.3.3.2.2 Input parameters for instance creation operations 3909 3910 3911 3912 For instance creation operations the rules for implementing property values of input instances, for initializing property values that are not provided, the operation semantics and error reporting requirements are specified in the operations specification (see 7.13.3.3.1) and in profiles (see 7.13.3.3.3 and 7.13.2.11.2).
+3714 3715 If for a particular input parameter value requirements are not stated in any profile, the implementation 3716 may support all or a subset (including the case of not supporting any input value) of the admissible value 3717 set established by the schema definition of the input parameter, or in case of operations by the definition 3718 of the operation in the operations specification (see 7.13.3.3.1).